thuhcsi/NeuCoSVC-Demo/README.md

 ## Inference

-Note that the source waveform must be 24kHz. `--speech_enroll` is recommended when using speech as the reference audio, and the pitch of the reference audio will be increased to 1.2 times when performing a pitch shift to cover the pitch gap between singing and speech.
+Note that the source waveform must be 24kHz, and both the source audio and the reference audio should be mono. `--speech_enroll` is recommended when using speech as the reference audio, and the pitch of the reference audio will be increased to 1.2 times when performing a pitch shift to cover the pitch gap between singing and speech.

 ```bash
 python infer.py --src_wav_path src-wav-path --ref_wav_path ref-wav-path --out_path out-path --speech_enroll